xinjixi/sockshop-demo/README.md

 git commit -m "add delete catalogue api" git push origin master
 ```
-4. Change the tag in ./trigger-ci.sh to v0.1-1, run the shell script, to trigger upload.
+4. Run the shell script, to trigger upload.
 UI will show the result as well.
 ```
-./trigger-ci.sh
+./trigger-ci-upload.sh v0.1-1
 ```
 5. Fix the broken spec by coping the one from v0.1-rev2.
 ```